A relational description of higher commutators in Mal'cev varieties: Abstract

 \section{Abstract}

 We give a~relational description of higher commutator operators, which were introduced by Bulatov, in varieties with a~Mal'cev term.
-Furthermore, we use this result to prove that for every algebra with a~Mal'cev term there exists a~largest clone on the same underlying set containing the Mal'cev operation and having the same congruence lattice and the same higher commutator operators as the original algebra.
-A~local variant of this theorem is given.
+Furthermore, we use this result to prove that for every algebra with a~Mal'cev term there exists a~largest clone containing the Mal'cev operation and having the same congruence lattice and the same higher commutator operators as the original algebra.
+We also give a~local variant of this theorem.